Sriwijaya Air Flight 182: Aviation safety

 The crash of Flight 182 and the subsequent investigation brought the safety of Indonesian aviation under scrutiny, highlighting the poor safety record of the nation's aviation industry.
-With 697 fatalities alone in the past decade, the Aviation Safety Network stated that Indonesia had the deadliest aviation market in the world.
+With 697 fatalities in the past decade alone, the Aviation Safety Network stated that Indonesia had the deadliest aviation market in the world.

 During the course of the investigation, Sriwijaya Air attempted to improve several company operational areas.
-Prior to the publication of the interim report, the airline included a more thorough UPRT program in the pilot training syllabus and disseminated the Boeing Flight Operation Technical Bulletin (BFOTB) regarding UPRT, improved recurrent engineer training, revised the current Flight Data Analysis (FDA) system, and performed further evaluations in other areas that had been deemed insufficient by investigators.
+Prior to the publication of the interim report, the airline included a more thorough UPRT program in the pilot training syllabus and disseminated the Boeing Flight Operation Technical Bulletin regarding UPRT, improved recurrent engineer training, revised the current Flight Data Analysis system, and performed further evaluations in other areas that had been deemed insufficient by investigators.
 Following the publication of the interim report, the airline gave further updates on the progress of their UPRT program, performed thorough autothrottle and spoiler inspections on the airline's Boeing 737 fleet, and also revised the company's FDAP and maintenance manual.

 The findings related to UPRT prompted the Indonesian government to set up a task force for UPRT implementation.
 On 25 June 2021, the government approved the formation of the task force.
 The task force was assigned the creation of guidance, regulations, and implementation of UPRT throughout Indonesia, including consultations with internationally recognized experts on the matter.
 The implementation plan was successfully reviewed on 8 October and the proposed UPRT plan was completed by 21 October 2021.

 In the aftermath of the crash, Boeing issued a technical direction on the possible failure on the wiring of the aircraft's flap indication system and the aircraft's related autothrottle system.
 Operators of the affected aircraft were mandated to conduct an inspection on their aircraft's autothrottle and wiring of the flap indication system within 250 hours after the issuance of the directive.
 The FAA then followed Boeing's bulletin and issued an airworthiness directive related to the findings.
 Boeing later announced that they would develop a service bulletin to provide additional guidance related to flap inspection.

-On 25 March 2022, Boeing issued the revised maintenance planning document (MPD) for the Boeing 737 series that required repetitive inspections on the spoiler and aileron deployment and associated position sensors.
+On 25 March 2022, Boeing issued the revised maintenance planning document for the Boeing 737 series that required repetitive inspections on the spoiler and aileron deployment and associated position sensors.

+In popular culture

+The accident was featured in season 25, episode 3 of the Canadian documentary series Mayday, titled "Power Struggle".